 - Recipients that fall below the required cumulative GPA for their scholarship will be given a one-year probation period in order to meet the GPA to regain eligibility.
 If the required cumulative GPA for their scholarship is not attained at the end of the one-year probation period, no further extensions are granted.

-- Merit scholarships are pro-rated if you do not attend for the entire academic year or are enrolled less than full-time (12 units).
+- Merit scholarships are pro-rated if you do not attend for the entire academic year.
+With the exception of the Centennial Scholarship and Occidental National Merit Scholarship, merit scholarships are also prorated for students enrolled less than full-time (12 units).
 Recipients must be enrolled in at least 6 units to receive a pro-rated scholarship.

 - Merit scholarships for transfer students are pro-rated based upon the transfer student’s grade level and number of financial aid semesters offered determined at the time of admission.